i18next/i18next-parser/README.md

   sort: false,
   // Whether or not to sort the catalog

+  useKeysAsDefaultValue: false,
+  // Whether to use the keys as the default value; ex.
+"Hello": "Hello", "World": "World"
+  // The option `defaultValue` will not work if this is set to true

   verbose: false
   // Display info about the parsing including some stats